OccupyWallStreet/nycga2/wp-content/plugins/adminer/readme.txt

 The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
 If you want to help to translate the plugin to your language, please have a look at the .pot file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows) or plugin for WordPress [Localization](http://wordpress.org/extend/plugins/codestyling-localization/).

 == Changelog ==
+= v1.2.1 =
+* Filter magic quotes of WP on more vars

 = v1.2.0 (11/12/2011) =
 * Support for Multisite Network
 * Add menu item to network, if networrk activate